 Educators & Volunteers

-Teachers and volunteers say that JA is meaningful.
+Teachers say that JA is a valuable experience.

-90% of teachers and 95% of volunteers say that their JA experience was meaningful.
+96% of JA volunteers said their experience was meaningful.

 Results and data presented on this page are based on both an external evaluation conducted by QREM, LLC, and internal analysis.
 Junior Achievement-Rocky Mountain, Inc. has randomly selected students by classroom and assigned them into one of three groups as participants in a third-party evaluation.
 Testing effects were monitored, and other mitigating factors such as low-income status were controlled.
 Statistical testing included determining differences between pre- and posttests, examining correlational findings, and building structural equation models to determine impacts.
 Sample sizes in matched groups exceeded minimal standards for each level (elementary, middle, and high) and each group.
 The results and findings presented in this report are statistically significant with a confidence level of 95% or higher.